mozilla-l10n/documentation/src/products/android-l10n/adding_projects.md

 ## Setting up the project in source and l10n repositories

 Before anything happens, check that the new project is properly localizable by following the directions in [this section](https://github.com/mozilla-l10n/documentation/blob/main/src/tools/pontoon/adding_new_project.md#adding-a-new-project-on-pontoon).
-Once the new project exists in its corresponding source repo and is ready, it can then be added to the `android-l10n` repository.
+Once the new project exists in its corresponding source repository and is ready, it can then be added to the `android-l10n` repository.

 Android developers need to create a TOML file in their code directory and under its corresponding project folder ([example for fenix](https://hg.mozilla.org/mozilla-central/file/tip/mobile/android/fenix/l10n.toml)), as well as the file containing the source strings in `res/values/strings.xml` ([example for fenix](https://hg.mozilla.org/mozilla-central/file/tip/mobile/android/fenix/app/src/main/res/values/strings.xml)).
 The `mobile/android` directory in `mozilla-central` contains all [current Android projects](https://hg.mozilla.org/mozilla-central/file/tip/mobile/android).